garnix-io/terms-and-conditions/terms.md

 ## Governing Law

-These Terms shall be governed and construed in accordance with the laws of Delaware, United States, without regard to its conflict of law provisions.
+These Terms will be governed by and should be construed in accordance with the laws of Delaware, United States, without regard to its conflict of law provisions.

 Our failure to enforce any right or provision of these Terms will not be considered a waiver of those rights.
 If any provision of these Terms is held to